Molajo/Filesystem/.dev/Doc/specifications.md

 1. **root** The root directory of the filesystem is REQUIRED.
 2. **adapter** The adapter instance is REQUIRED and should be injected into the class constructor.
 3. **options** Options CAN be provided as an associative array of key value pairs.
-The following values are used within the FTP Adapter for securing access to the FTP Server.
+The following values are used within the Ftp Adapter for securing access to the Ftp Server.
 Values needed by the Adapter can be passed in this way.

 *  **username**